Mythus-Z/Roblox-Combat-System/README.md

 A complete combat system you can drop into any Roblox game.

 **You get:**
-- Any melee weapon (swords, axes, fists — configure in one file)
+- ✅ Any melee weapon — swords, axes, fists (configure in one file)
-- Combo system (2-hit, 3-hit, or custom chains)
+- ✅ Combo system — 2-hit, 3-hit, or custom chains
-- Area hit detection (swing once, hit everything in range)
+- ✅ Area hit detection — swing once, hit everything in range
-- Status effects (stun, bleed, or build your own)
+- ✅ Status effects — stun, bleed, or build your own
-- Server security (players can't cheat)
+- ✅ Server security — players can't cheat

+**Setup time:** ~15 minutes for first weapon, ~5 minutes for each additional

 ---